 - Easy wipe off formula without residue

-The only drawback of this rubbing compound is that it is slightly more expensive than the alternatives.
-However, it produces excellent paint correction results that is smooth and suitable for waxing.
-It is the best rubbing compound on the market that is easy to use and wipe off, which is great for beginners.Check it Out
+The only drawback of this rubbing compound is that it’s slightly more expensive than the alternatives.
+However, it produces excellent paint correction results that leaves the paintwork feeling smooth and suitable for waxing.
+Overall, it’s the best rubbing compound on the market that’s easy to use and wipes clear, which is great for beginners.Check it Out

 For those that require a strong rubbing compound to tackle tough defects, the Menzerna Fast Gloss is a great option.
-It has the ability to remove a 1,200 grit sanding mark and leave a high-gloss finish in one step.
+It has the ability to remove 1,200 grit sanding marks and leave a high-gloss finish in a single step.

-Other features of the Menzerna Fast Gloss rubbing compound includes:
+Other features of the Menzerna Fast Gloss include:

 - Application via rotary or DA polisher